Using RubyGems sudo gem install fastlane -NV # Alternatively using Homebrew brew install fastlane

 - Open the Google Play Console

-- Select Settings tab, followed by the API access tab
+- Click the Settings menu entry, followed by API access

-- Click the Create Service Account button and follow the Google Developers Console link in the dialog
+- Follow the Google Developers Console link in the dialog, which opens a new tab/window:

-- Click the Create Service account button at the top of the developers console screen
+- Click the CREATE SERVICE ACCOUNT button at the top of the Google Developers Console

 - Provide a

 - Click Select a role and choose Service Accounts > Service Account User

 - Check the Furnish a new private key checkbox